 What is professional negligence?

-A professional is someone who has particular expertise and skills in the services he provides.
-The phrase covers an extensive range of occupations, but could include builders, architects, surveyors, tax advisors, barristers, solicitors, engineers, financial advisors, insurance brokers, accountants and IT professionals.
+A professional is someone who has particular expertise and skills in the services they provide.
+It covers all sorts of occupations, from builders, architects or surveyors; to solicitors or barristers, financial advisers or accountants.

-– That the professional involved owed you a duty of care,
+- The professional involved owed you a duty of care

-– That the professional breached that duty of care, and
+- That the professional breached the duty of care.